The Pulsar Science Collaboratory: Multi-Epoch Scintillation Studies of Pulsars: Results

 \subsection{Variation of Scattering Delays With Dispersion Measure}

-It has been demonstrated that the degree of variability in scattering delay is correlated with dispersion measure, indicating a positive relation between total electron density and the fluctuations within that electron density over time \citep{turner_scat}.
+Scattering screens can persist along various LOSs for decades \citep{McKee_2022}.
+Additionally, while the multipath propagation of pulsar emission through these screens can result in consistent structure in observed dynamic spectra over periods of years, changes in the Earth-screen-pulsar LOS over individual epochs can result in slightly varying distributions of scattering angles through a given screen.
+As a result, measured delays due to interstellar scattering of a pulsar signal can generally be treated as a stationary random process over sufficiently short timescales.
+Studying this variability over time is crucial to endeavors such as pulsar timing, since monitoring scattering delays on an individual epoch level will become increasingly important as their sensitivity towards potential gravitational wave signals in their data increases.
+In fact, PTAs are already approaching sensitivities where the most highly scattered pulsars have delays similar to or larger than the uncertainties in their median times-of-arrival \citep{geiger_1903,main_leap,Agazie_2023_timing}, making studies of this effect especially relevant.
+A possible metric for assessing the sustainability of pulsars for PTAs could involve predicting the expected variability of scattering delays for a given DM.
+While a relation between scattering delay and dispersion measure has been known for decades \citep{Ramachandran,Bhat_2004,Krishnakumar,Cordes_2016}, it has only relatively recently been demonstrated that the degree of variability in scattering delay is correlated with dispersion measure, indicating a positive relation between total electron density and the fluctuations within that electron density over time \citep{turner_scat}.
 To further confirm this trend, much like in the previous subsection, we augmented the results of \cite{turner_scat} with our own data.
 We determined the variability of scattering in each of the pulsars studied by taking the scattering delays inferred in the previous subsection and employing a reduced $\chi^2$ of the form

 While \cite{turner_scat} calculated these values in two frequency bands (820 MHz and 1500 MHz), for pulsars in which both frequency bands had $\chi_r^2$ values, there was no significant difference in the values determined at both frequencies.
 As a result, we do not scale our values prior to augmenting their results.